citp/privacy-policy-historical/a/an/ang/angelsoft.net.md

 All of Angelsoft's employees that may come into contact with your personal information are under strict contractual obligations to neither disclose your information to any non-affiliated third parties nor to use your information for any purpose that is not necessary to provide you with our services.

 Angelsoft uses industry standard technological means to protect your personal information.
 We use encryption and a comprehensive authentication protocol, among other technical measures, to provide the best possible level of security.
-However, please remember that no security system on the internet is "perfect."
+However, please remember that no security system on the Internet is "perfect."
 BACK

 Angelsoft will communicate with you in response to your requests for service or customer support.
 We will contact you either by phone or by email, according to your preference.